5 Japanese Ways to Keep the Body Warm in Winter

 Keeping your body warm in winter can be a struggle, and being in Japan is no exception.
 Its chilly temperatures depend on the region.
-You can get milder temperatures in the south of Japan, whereas temperatures in northern Japan can plummet to the sub-zeros.
+You can get milder temperatures in southern Japan, whereas temperatures in northern Japan can plummet to sub-zero temperatures.

 Despite this, the Japanese know how to keep their bodies warm in winter.
 They have adapted to the freezing weather and even use minimal energy and resources to keep themselves feeling snug.